Charles R. Crisp: Life and career

 Crisp was elected as a Democrat to the Fifty-fourth Congress to fill the vacancy caused by the death of his father, Charles F. Crisp, and served from December 19, 1896, to March 3, 1897.

 He was not a candidate for renomination in 1896.

 He resumed the practice of law in Americus, Georgia.

 He served as judge of the city court of Americus 1900-1912.

 Again parliamentarian of the House of Representatives in the Sixty-second Congress.

 Parliamentarian of the Democratic National Convention in 1912.

 Crisp was elected to the Sixty-third and to the nine succeeding Congresses and served from March 4, 1913, until October 7, 1932, when he resigned to become a member of the United States Tariff Commission, in which capacity he served until December 30, 1932.

-He was not a candidate for renomination in 1932, but was an unsuccessful candidate for the nomination for United States Senator to fill the vacancy occasioned by the death of William J. Harris.
+He was not a candidate for renomination in 1932, but was an unsuccessful candidate for the nomination for United States Senator to fill the vacancy occasioned by the death of William J. Harris where he lost the Democratic primary to the outgoing governor Richard Russell Jr..

-He served as member of the American World War Debt Funding Commission.

-He resumed the practice of his chosen profession in Washington, D.C.
+He served as member of the American World War Debt Funding Commission and resumed his legal practice in Washington, D.C..

 He died in Americus, Georgia, February 7, 1937.
 He was interred in Oak Grove Cemetery.